 However, the data blending capabilities are pretty low.
 That is why preparing your datasets carefully before you connect them to Looker Studio is important.
 Specifically, you need to ensure that your datasets are correctly formatted, cleaned, and structured to display data in reports and widgets effectively.
 This pre-processing shields against inaccurate data representations, which could lead to misguided decision-making.

 Initially, Looker Studio supported only a handful of Google-based data sources.
 However, the platform has significantly evolved.
 Now, you can use third-party connectors to access a wide range of non-Google services like LinkedIn, PayPal, Facebook, Twitter, HubSpot, and more through third-party connectors.
-It's important to note that most of these third-party connectors are not free.
+It’s important to note that most of these third-party connectors are not free.
+Additionally, using your own data when customizing templates in Looker Studio allows for personalized reports that cater to specific audience needs.

 In summary, Looker Studio’s ability to integrate with diverse data sources and connectors makes it a great tool for creating detailed and dynamic reports, catering to various data visualization needs.

 In Looker Studio, there is a foundation of utilizing two fundamental components: metrics and dimensions.
 These elements are essential for building the elements for actually transforming raw data into insightful visualizations.
+It is important to set dimensions and metrics in the setup tab to ensure that the data displayed is accurate and aligns with the user's intent.

 Here’s a breakdown of what metrics and dimensions represent in Looker Studio: